phillip-h/todo/README.md

 Clone and run `make` to build.
 Run `todo` to launch the program.
 Requires `ncurses`.
 On debian-like systems, such as ubuntu, ncurses can be installed through `sudo apt-get install libncurses-dev`.

-You can then run `make install` to copy the executable to `/usr/local/bin`.
+You can then run `make install` to copy the executable to `DEST_DIR`, which by default is `/usr/bin`.

 If you wish to uninstall the application, run `make remove`

 This program supports bash autocompletion through `completion/todoc`.
-This file will be copied to `/etc/bash_completion.d` when `make install` is run, and can be removed with `make remove`.
+This file will be copied to `/usr/share/bash-completion/completions/` when `make install` is run, and can be removed with `make remove`.

 # usage